eznix86/kubernetes-image-updater/docs/spec.md

 ## 7. Optional Pull-Policy Override

 By default the operator expects annotated workloads to use `imagePullPolicy: Always` or digest-pinned images.
-When the environment variable `AUTOMATICALLY_SET_IMAGE_PULL_POLICY_TO_ALWAYS=true` is supplied (exposed in the Helm chart via `automaticallySetImagePullPolicy`), the controller temporarily patches the first container in each workload to `imagePullPolicy: Always` before triggering the restart.
+For convenience, the Helm chart ships with `automaticallySetImagePullPolicy=true`, which sets the environment variable `AUTOMATICALLY_SET_IMAGE_PULL_POLICY_TO_ALWAYS=true`.
+When enabled, the controller patches every declared container (in `spec.containers`) to `imagePullPolicy: Always` before triggering the restart.
 This ensures kubelets repull tags such as `:latest` even when the workload originally used `IfNotPresent`.

-- Only the first container is modified, matching the digest-tracking rule.
+- All containers in `spec.containers` are modified in one patch (init containers are not modified).
 - The patch happens as part of the same rollout mutation, so the workload ends up with the `Always` policy after the reconciliation.
 If you disable the feature later, you should revert the workload spec yourself.

 ---